The word ‘safari’ means to be out and away, to be on a journey or travelling in remote areas.

 It is both a physical and spiritual journey that can be undertaken in many ways.

 A safari with Saruni is by game drive and on foot.
 We use comfortable, fully-open Land Rovers, specially designed to give you maximum visibility over the landscape and the animals.
-On foot safaris we walk, on the plains and in the mountains and hills, that surround Saruni.
+On foot safaris, we explore the plains, mountains and hills that surround Saruni.

-Wildlife is most active either early in the morning or in the late afternoon and evening.
-These are the two magic moments of a safari.
+Wildlife is most active in the early morning and late afternoon into the evening.
+These are the two magic times of a safari.
 After dawn, the light is perfect for photography and the sounds of the African bush start filling the air.
 This is the moment when we will explore the special, secluded areas behind Saruni, where no other tourists go.

 The only other people that we meet will be the Masai, armed with a spear and bow and arrows, guarding their herds of cattle.
 Then, just before sunset, we stop to think about the day that is about to end while drinking a sundowner.
 We will be in the middle of ‘nowhere’ yet right in the centre of everything.